 Off-balance sheet financing can get itself into trouble when it is used to hide real debt and give the impression to investors that the company has less debt than it actually has.
 The Sarbanes-Oxley Act was in part created to prevent future misuse of off-balance sheet financing methods such as hiding debt in special purpose entities.

-Though there are a number of legitimate off-balance sheet financing uses, such as account receivables factoring, operating lease, sale/leaseback financing, asset based financing, inventory financing and more, the practice has gotten a bad rap in some circles because it has been abused.
+Though there are a number of legitimate off-balance sheet financing uses, such as invoice factoring, operating lease, sale/leaseback financing, asset based financing, inventory financing and more, the practice has gotten a bad rap in some circles because it has been abused.
 Yet new regulations have been put in place to better prevent this misuse from happening again.